 When connecting to on-premises Exchange, the program asks you to provide the UPN of an admin account that will be used to access your mailboxes.
 If this account lacks any permissions, the program will assign them automatically.

-The program doesn’t store or use any credentials to connect to Office 365.
+The program doesn’t store or use any credentials to connect to Office 365 (Microsoft 365).
 Instead, to establish the connection, CodeTwo Exchange Migration registers itself automatically in the Azure AD of your source Office 365 tenant.

 Manual registration is also possible.
 In this case, you simply need to provide the ID of your tenant and other information regarding the registration process.